 - Unsalted butter—to hold our shortbread crust together

-- Eggs—these are integral to the lemon curd, and they not only give color and flavor, but also offer some structure as they bake
+- Eggs—these are integral to the lemon curd.
+They not only give color and flavor, but also offer structure as the bars bake.

 - Lemon juice—it’s really important to use freshly squeezed lemon juice here.
-(The shelf-stable lemon juice you can find at the store won’t give as much flavor.)
-Squeeze your own lemons for this or purchase cold press freshly squeezed lemon juice from the refrigerated section of the store.
-It’s a bit of a splurge, but it’s a worthwhile one if it makes making this dessert easier.
+(The shelf-stable, bottled lemon juice you can find at the store won’t give as much flavor.)
+Squeeze your own lemons for this or purchase cold press fresh lemon juice from the refrigerated section of the store.
+It’s a splurge, but it’s a worthwhile one if it makes making this dessert easier.

 - Baking powder—this is our leavener (along with the eggs.)
 It’ll not only help the lemon bars, causing a little rise, but also lightening up the curd filling.